Tibia and fibula, impairment of

 A 0% rating requires: Treatment less than 12 consecutive months, one or both lower extremities.
 A 40% rating requires: Nonunion of, with loose motion, requiring brace.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-Can Tibia and fibula, impairment of qualify for TDIU (Total Disability Individual Unemployability)?
+Can Tibia and fibula, impairment of qualify for TDIU?

-What evidence do I need to establish service connection for Tibia and fibula, impairment of?
+What evidence supports a higher rating for Tibia and fibula, impairment of?

-What is the C&P exam like for Tibia and fibula, impairment of?
+What happens at the C&P exam for Tibia and fibula, impairment of?

 Get a Personalized Rating Analysis